Donovan McClelland

+Background

-He was appointed Deputy Speaker in February 2000.
-He was Chairman of the Standards and Privileges Committee and a member of the Public Accounts Committee.
+McClelland was appointed deputy speaker in February 2000.
+He was chairman of the Standards and Privileges Committee and a member of the Public Accounts Committee.

-Educated at Ballymena Academy, he went on to Trinity College, Dublin and Queen's University Belfast where he graduated with a Bachelor of Science Degree in Economics.
-In 1973 Donovan joined the staff of Queen's University Belfast and began his career as a Researcher/Lecturer.
-He joined the Department of Agriculture in 1975 and, in 1978, took up a post as lecturer in Economics at the University of Ulster.
+Educated at Ballymena Academy, he went on to Trinity College, Dublin and Queen's University Belfast, where he graduated with a Bachelor of Science degree in economics.
+In 1973, McClelland joined the staff of Queen's University Belfast and began his career as a researcher/lecturer.
+He joined the Department of Agriculture in 1975 and, in 1978, took up a post as lecturer in economics at the University of Ulster.

-Donovan entered politics in 1989 when he was elected to Antrim Borough Council.
-He was elected as Deputy Mayor of the Borough in 1999.
+McClelland entered politics in 1989 when he was elected to Antrim Borough Council.
+He was elected as deputy mayor of the borough in 1999.
 He was an SDLP delegate to the Brooke/Mayhew talks in 1992 and a delegate to the Forum for Peace and Reconciliation, established by the Irish Government at Dublin Castle in 1994.

-Donovan was elected to the new Northern Ireland Forum in 1996 and was a member of the SDLP delegation to the Multi-party Talks chaired by Senator George Mitchell.
+McClelland was elected to the new Northern Ireland Forum in 1996 and was a member of the SDLP delegation to the Multi-party Talks chaired by Senator George Mitchell.
 He stood as a parliamentary candidate for the South Antrim constituency in the Westminster elections on three occasions.

-Personal life
+Personal life and death

 McClelland was married to Noreen, a local councillor and 2005 UK General Election candidate for the SDLP.
 The couple raised three children.
+He died on 23 February 2018, at the age of 69.